vercel/next.js/docs/basic-features/image-optimization.md

 ## Image Sizing

 One of the ways that images most commonly hurt performance is through *layout shift*, where the image pushes other elements around on the page as it loads in.
-This performance problem is so annoying to users that it has it's own Core Web Vital, called [Cumulative Layout Shift](https://web.dev/cls/).
+This performance problem is so annoying to users that it has its own Core Web Vital, called [Cumulative Layout Shift](https://web.dev/cls/).
 The way to avoid image-based layout shifts is to [always size your images](https://web.dev/optimize-cls/#images-without-dimensions).
 This allows the browser to reserve precisely enough space for the image before it loads.

 Because `next/image` is designed to guarantee good performance results, it cannot be used in a way that will contribute to layout shift, and **must** be sized in one of three ways:
 1) Automatically, using a [static import](#local-images)